grnin/Zusammenfassungen/ParProg/ParProg_Spick_FS24_NG_JT.typ

 == Matrix Multiplication
 *Parallelization:*
-Every Thread computes one element of the result matrix $C$.
+Every thread computes one element of the result matrix $C$.
 Can be parallelized because results do not depend on each other.
 ```cpp
 __global__